LittleRookie1115/LittleRookie1115/README.md

 ## 🚀 About Me

-I am an undergraduate student majoring in Computer Science at Tongji University, passionate about artificial intelligence, software development, and cutting-edge technology.
+I am an undergraduate student majoring in Computer Science at Tongji University, passionate about artificial intelligence, software development, and embodied AI.

-- 🔭 Currently working on machine learning and deep learning projects
+- 🔭 Currently working on acceleration of Large Model Training and Inference and embodied AI
 - 🌱 Learning data structures, algorithms, and low-level operating system development
 - 👯 Looking to collaborate on open-source projects with like-minded peers
 - 🤔 Open to discussions and help on technical topics or study experiences
-- 💬 Feel free to ask me about Python, C++, or Ubuntu
 - 📫 Contact me via GitHub or email: 768726812@qq.com
 - ⚡ Fun fact: I love exploring new technologies, photography, and computer game